samouraiworld/peerdev/gno-tutorials/tutorials/1-initialisation/slides.md

 They are meant to treat a subject independantly using visual and running example.
 They should be watched along the documentation and your own exercises.

 As for myself, my name is David and I'm a Devrel in Samourai Coop.
 My job is basically to help you in your journey, so for any questions I'm available in the official Gnoland server.
-If you feel I miss an important subject, you can tag me on discord and I will recommand an existing video, and if not make a video.
+If you feel I didn't cover an important subject, you can tag me on discord and I will do my best to recommend, or make a video to suit your needs!

-As of today, we will cover the installation of Gno and go through your first project.
+As of today, we will cover the installation of Gno and go through your first Gno project.
 -->
 ---